howion/notes/notes/logic/01-propositional-logic.md

+# Propositional Logic

-# Syntax and Semantics
+## Syntax and Semantics

-> You may skip this chapter, but it is suggested to skim it for the notations.

-## Introduction

-Theorems and definitions we prove and define here are actually metatheorems and metadefinitions in our metalanguage.
+Theorems and definitions we prove and define here are actually meta-theorems and meta-definitions in our meta-language.
 You may assume our metalangauge is first-order or second-order logic in which we define propositional logic which is sometimes called **zeroth-order logic**.
-Note that we haven't yet shown propositional logic is a subset of our metalanguage.
+Note that we haven't yet shown propositional logic is a subset of our meta-language.
 It is just, kind of, nonsense syntax at this moment.

-## Def.
-Symbols
+## Notation.
+Truth

 Syntactically, we will use the symbols